Lake Way Rehabilitation and Healthcare Center

 Who is the owner of Lake Way Rehabilitation and Healthcare Center?

-The legal owner and operator of Lake Way Rehabilitation and Healthcare Center is Lake Way Snf Operations Llc.
+Lake Way Rehabilitation and Healthcare Center is legally operated by Lake Way Snf Operations LLC, and administered by RANDALL McCLELLAN.

 Is Lake Way Rehabilitation and Healthcare Center in a walkable area?